archanapujar/archana-mapr-streams-sample-python/README.md

 A *stream* is a collection of topics that you can manage together for security, default number or partitions, and time to leave for the messages.

-Run the following command on your MapR cluster:
+Run the following command on your HPE Data Fabric cluster:

 ```
 $ maprcli stream create -path /sample-stream